 I wrote this post in December of 2014.
 In April 2020, during the COVID crisis, there is a lot of remote interpreting.
 Only a few months ago, about 80% of the interpreting in the United States was done on-site, face to face.
 Will we return to face-to-face as a preferred mode of communication?
 Time will tell.
 In the meantime, we should remember what interpreting is about and why we do what we do.

-In this post, I will quote the CLAS Standard 5 in normal font, and will give the Gaucha TI response in italics.
+In this post, I will quote the CLAS Standard 5 in normal font, and will give the Gaucha Translations response in italics.

 The purposes of offering communication and language assistance are:

 - To ensure that individuals with limited English proficiency and/or other communication needs have equitable access to health services

 - To help individuals understand their care and service options and participate in decisions regarding their health and health care

 - To increase individuals’ satisfaction and adherence to care and services

 - To improve patient safety and reduce medical errors related to miscommunication